Arbitrary High Order WENO Finite Volume Scheme with Flux Globalization for Moving Equilibria Preservation: Introduction

 The numerical evidence shows that, besides being exact for the lake at rest state, well balanced methods also provide error reduction for other states.
 This has pushed the community toward the development of a more general notion of well balancedness, hoping to further improve the cost efficiency of the resulting schemes.
 These generalizations try to account for other equilibria than just the lake at rest state, as well as for more physical effects, and source terms.

 There have been several approaches proposed to this end.
-Among these we mention the fully well balanced generalized Riemann solver proposed by Berthon and Chalons \cite{berthon2016fully}, the optimization based corrected reconstruction method by Castro and Par\'es \cite{castro-pares-jsc20,GOMEZBUENO2021125820}, the steady residual subtraction technique proposed in \cite{berberich2021high}, and the global flux method \cite{gascon2001construction,caselles2009flux,chertock2018well,cheng2019new,chertock2022well}.
-Some of the above techniques are closely related.
-Some methods require the explicit knowledge of the exact equilibrium, while some others are agnostic of the specific form of the equilibrium.
+Among these we mention the fully well balanced generalized Riemann solver proposed by Berthon and Chalons \cite{berthon2016fully,berthon2022very}, the optimization based corrected reconstruction method by Castro and Par\'es \cite{castro-pares-jsc20,GOMEZBUENO2021125820,gomez2021collocation}, the steady residual subtraction technique proposed in \cite{berberich2021high}.
+In the previously mentioned methods only local information is used to obtain discrete equilibria.
+Another approach consists of a global flux method first introduced in \cite{gascon2001construction}, then applied to design non-linear shock capturing methods for balance laws in \cite{donat2011hybrid,caselles2009flux}, and more recently as an alternative way to design fully well balanced methods \cite{chertock2018well,cheng2019new,chertock2022well}.
+The main idea of these techniques is to build a quasi-conservative hyperbolic system starting from a balance law by integrating the source term so that it can be included in a global definition of the flux.
+Some methods require the explicit knowledge of the exact equilibrium, some others are agnostic of the specific form of the equilibrium, but might need to solve nonlinear equations at each cell and time, or might not preserve the steady states in all configurations, e.g.\ shocks.
 In this work we focus on the flux globalization framework, which belong to the latter class.
 This approach relies on the definition of a single flux (a global flux) whose divergence expresses the effects of both the divergence of the conservative flux, and that of the forcing term.
 By standard techniques it is possible to devise a scheme which is exactly consistent with a constant global flux.
 This gives a generalized consistency condition which naturally embeds the effects of the source integral.
 In its simplest formulation, this approach is a natural way to embed in the finite volume setting the notion of residual distribution, as discussed in \cite{Abgrall2022}.\\

 In this work we propose a possible strategy to combine flux globalization with very high order of accuracy via a WENO approach.
 The heart of the method is based on three main elements: a high accurate quadrature allowing to define cell averages for the global flux; a global flux WENO reconstructions based on these averages; a standard upwind numerical flux.
 We can easily show that this strategy guarantees the exact consistency with constant cell-averages of the global flux.
 For the Saint-Venant equations with the bathymetric and friction terms, we consider further improvements to guarantee the exact preservation of the lake at rest solution.
 Although the method is not exactly well balanced with respect to all analytically computable equilibria, we show that for a wide range of solutions the overall gains in accuracy obtained with the proposed method are of several orders of magnitude on a given mesh.\\